snowplow-archive/snowplow.github.com/_posts/2015-07-06-snowplow-r67-bohemian-waxwing-released.md

 <h2><a name="snowplow-tracking">1.
 Embedded Snowplow Tracking</a></h2>

-Both Scala Kinesis Enrich and Kinesis Elasticsearch Sink now have the ability to record events from within the application themselves.
-These events include a `heartbeat` which is sent every 5 minutes so we know that the application is still alive and kicking, events for each `failure` in pushing events to the Kinesis Streams, S3 or Elasticsearch and `initilization`/`shutdown` events.
+Both Scala Kinesis Enrich and Kinesis Elasticsearch Sink now have the ability to record Snowplow events from within the application themselves.
+These events include a `heartbeat` which is sent every 5 minutes so we know that the application is still alive and kicking, events for each `failure` in pushing events to the Kinesis Streams, S3 or Elasticsearch and `initialization`/`shutdown` events.

 <h2><a name="handling-big-events">2.
 Handling Big Events</a></h2>